0xJem/railway-ponder-template/README.md

 - Ponder indexer
   - Environment variables pre-populated with the database and common RPCs
   - Applies the `--schema` parameter to enable zero-downtime deployments
+  - Exposes GraphQL at the `/graphql` endpoint
+  - Exposes the Ponder SQL API at the `/sql/` endpoint

 ## Next Steps